agombolay/ribose-map/README.md

 &nbsp;
 ## Required Data
 **Ribose-Map requires the following files**:
-1. FASTQ files of sequencing data generating using NGS
+1. FASTQ files of sequencing data generated using NGS
 2. Bowtie2 indexes (extension .bt2) for reference genome
 3. FASTA file of nucleotide sequence of reference genome
 4. Configuration file (example is provided in ribose-map/lib)